ishanjain28/pluto/README.md

 # pluto
-A CLI and Library for lightning fast, aggressive and reliable downloads.
+A CLI and Library for super fast, Multi part downloads.

 Pluto is a Multipart File Downloader.
 It comes in form of a package and a CLI.
 It works by dividing the file into a given number of parts, Each part is given a range of bytes to download, As all the parts are downloading they are also written to the file in correct order.